 Gives a basic understanding of federal income taxation relating to individuals and teaches the use and interpretation of complex statutes and regulations.

 Independent Study – 1 to 3 credit hours

 Involves assigned readings, conferences, research, and writing in specialized or advanced areas of the law.
-Proposals for Independent Study must be approved by the supervising professor and by the Curriculum Committee.
+Proposals for Independent Study must be approved by the supervising professor and the Dean.

-Insurance Law Practice – 4 credit hours (practicum)
+Insurance Law – 2 credit hours (general elective)

 Will focus on substantive instruction and writing skills training in issues most relevant to an insurance law practice.
 The course will include study of selected subject areas in insurance law, including automobile, fire and casualty (homeowners), liability, health, and disability.
 Among other topics covered will be the formation and operation of the insurance contract, coverage and exclusions, insurable interests, the claims process, subrogation, and vehicles to determine coverage issues such as declaratory judgment actions.

 Immigration Law – 2 credit hours